Find rows

 TableFilter

 An object that defines filter criteria using the Data API filter syntax.
-For more information and examples, see Data API operators.
+For more information and examples, see Filter operators for tables.

 You cannot filter on map, list, or set columns.